 Non-Verbal, Sensory-Based .
 By its simplest definition, art expression is a form of non-verbal communication.
 For children who may not be able to articulate thoughts, sensations, emotions or perceptions, it is one way to convey what may be difficult to express with words.
 For those who have experienced abuse, it is one way to “tell without talking” when they are unable or afraid to speak about specific events or feelings.
-It is also a sensory-based approach that allows the children to experience themselves and communicate on multiple levels—visual, tactile, kinesthetic and more—and to not only be heard [talk], but also be seen via images [art].
+It is also a sensory-based approach that allows the children to experience themselves and communicate on multiple levels—visual, tactile, kinesthetic and more.

 This a very brief explanation of some of the reparative dynamics art therapy provides to children.
-The simplicity of children’s art expressions as well as imaginative play may seem deceptively simple at first glance.
-But as the fields of art therapy and play therapy continue to expand knowledge about their effectiveness, the more we extend the possibilities for best practices with all children in need of help and healing.
+Children’s art expressions and imaginative play may seem simple at first glance.
+But as the fields of art therapy and play therapy continue to expand knowledge about their effectiveness, we extend the possibilities for best practices with all children in need of help and healing.
 And while there is still a lot we do not know about exactly “how it works” when it comes to art therapy, we do know that drawing, playing and pretending are all a natural part of the “work” of children.

 © 2016 Cathy Malchiodi, PhD

 Visit the Trauma-Informed Practices and Expressive Arts Therapy Institute for more information about expressive arts therapy with children, adults and families and educational offerings on trauma-informed expressive arts therapy.